Benko Gambit: Benko Gambit Declined

-Although the main line of the Benko is considered acceptable for White, there are various alternatives that avoid some of the problems entailed in the main line.
+There are various alternatives that avoid some of the problems entailed in the main line.
 The simplest is to just decline the gambit with 4.Nf3.
 Other possible moves are 4.Nd2, 4.a4, 4.e3, and 4.Qc2.
 Another option, popular at the grandmaster level as of 2004 and considered safer for Black, is to accept the pawn with 4.cxb5 but then immediately return it with 4...a6 5.b6.